 State of Texas Hotel Occupancy Tax: The State of Texas hotel occupancy tax rate is 6% and must be submitted separately from your City of Grand Prairie hotel occupancy taxes.
 View the Texas Comptrollers Hotel Occupancy Tax web page for information on state taxes.

 Your Short-Term Rental Permit expires on the last day of the month one year after the date it was issued.
-To renew your permit, complete the renewal application 30 days before the expiration date through the "Renew an existing short-term rental" option in the online permit portal.
-If information on your permit application changes, such as the ownership or operator of the short-term residential unit, you must provide the updated information through the renewal application within thirty (30) days.
+To renew your permit, a new permit will need to be applied for.
+You are able to complete the registration application 30 days before the expiration date through the "Short-term Rental Registration" option in the online permit portal.
+All information from your previous permit application will need to be resubmitted, including an inspection of the property.
+If any information on your permit application changes after submitting the application, such as the ownership or operator/local contact of the short-term residential unit, you must provide the updated information with the City of Grand Prairie Code Compliance office within ten (10) days of the change.